-Primary Concepts offers a free download of their Primary Concepts FREE Phonics guidebook.
+Primary Concepts used to offer a free download of their Primary Concepts FREE Phonics guidebook.
+They no longer offer the free download, but they do sell a printed book that still has "free" in the title.
 This 104-page book lays out a phonics program for students who can already recognize the sounds of the letters and identify beginning and ending consonants.
 It seems to be just right for most first graders.

 It begins with short-vowel words, then moves on to blends such as nt and nd, the final silent-e pattern, consonant digraphs, consonant pairs, long-vowel pairs, other vowel pairs such as oy and ou.
 It does not cover all vowel pairs; missing are a few advanced pairs such as au and some sounds of ou.
 On the other hand, it includes suffixes like ed and ing.

 In addition to some words formed with suffixes, the book also presents a few two-syllable words in optional extended lessons, presenting only words that have the phonetic element taught within that lesson.
 For example, the lesson that teaches the oy sound uses words like boy, toy, and joy in the main lesson.
 The extension adds enjoy, annoy, voyage, and royal for students ready to tackle more advanced words.

 Alphabet letter tiles are used for teaching the lessons.
 In addition to both upper- and lower-case letters, there are also tiles for letter pairs.
 Vowels are red and consonants are black so that children learn to easily differentiate vowels.
 Pages at the back of Primary Concepts FREE Phonics for creating your own tiles can be copied onto cardstock or other sturdy paper.
 However, you might want to purchase either plastic or magnetic tiles from Primary Concepts.
 They also sell a storage container that keeps all of your plastic tiles separate.
 Magnetic tiles can be organized on a magnetic board.